Beyond Fully Supervised Pixel Annotations: Scribble-Driven Weakly-Supervised Framework for Image Manipulation Localization: Experiments and Results

 \subsection{Robustness and Efficiency of the Model}

 With the rapid development of the internet, online social platforms have become a primary channel for image dissemination.
-To evaluate the robustness of our model under such conditions, we followed the same benchmark as~\cite{MVSS_2022TPAMI} and applied compression through platforms such as Facebook, Weibo, WeChat, and WhatsApp.
+To evaluate the robustness of our model under such conditions, we followed the same benchmark as~\citep{MVSS_2022TPAMI} and applied compression through platforms such as Facebook, Weibo, WeChat, and WhatsApp.
 As shown in Table~\ref{roust2}, our model consistently maintains significant performance advantages after online transmission.
-Furthermore, as illustrated in Table~\ref{pf}, our model not only demonstrates outstanding performance but also features the fewest parameters and the lowest computational complexity.